Accelerated Parallel Non-conjugate Sampling for Bayesian Non-parametric Models: Introduction

 \section{Introduction}

-Bayesian nonparametrics (BNP) models appear to be perfectly suited for the era of big data \citep{Jordan:2011}, in which ever-expanding databases of high-dimensional data cannot be dealt with simplistically.
-Generative processes priors like the Dirichlet process \citep{Ferguson:1973} or the Indian buffet process \citep{Griffiths:Ghahramani:2011} allow for modeling latent variables like clusters or otherwise unobservable features in our data and adapting the complexity of the model in accordance to the complexity of the data.
+Bayesian non-parametric (BNP) models appear to be perfectly suited for the era of big data \citep{Jordan:2011}, in which ever-expanding databases of high-dimensional data cannot be dealt with simplistically.
+Discrete non-parametric priors like the Dirichlet process \citep{Ferguson:1973} or the beta-Bernoulli process \citep{Griffiths:Ghahramani:2011} allow for modeling latent variables like clusters or otherwise unobservable features in our data and adapting the complexity of the model in accordance to the complexity of the data.
 Even if we had some understanding of the latent structure in the data, we would not necessarily know their exact forms and implications in the model \textit{a priori}.
-The BNP solution, which divides the data into discrete features and clusters, fosters interpretable models that would naturally lead to new hypotheses about the information in such databases \citep{Been:2015}.
-For example, in a general medical records dataset containing billions of observations, a cluster (or feature) composed of 0.001\% of the population still includes tens of thousands of people.
-But in looking at a small fraction of the data, these clusters may be seen as outliers at best and it would be difficult to characterize their meaning.
+The BNP solution, which divides the data into discrete features or clusters, fosters interpretable models that would naturally lead to new hypotheses about the information in such databases \citep{Been:2015}.
+For example, in a general medical records data set containing billions of observations, a cluster (or feature) composed of 0.001\% of the population still includes tens of thousands of people.
+But when looking at a small fraction of the data, these clusters may be seen as outliers at best and it would be difficult to characterize their meaning.
 Exploring large, complicated databases with the intention of finding interpretable new features by adapting the model complexity to the complexity of the data is BNP's most prominent and promising feature.
-Unfortunately, BNP fails to deliver on this promise due to at least three limitations: \begin{enumerate} \item \textbf{Base measure definition}: The prior distribution over the parameters associated with a latent feature is govened by a (typically diffuse) base measure, which divides the probability mass over the entire parameter space associated with out predefined likelihood model.
-In a nonparametric setting, where we typically assume an unbounded number of distinct features, it is generally hard to specify informative priors, meaning the base measure behaves more as a regularizer than a source of prior knowledge about the problem at hand \citep{Gelman:Shalizi:2013}.
-In a high-dimensional parameter space, this means that, in the absense of highly informative priors, the prior probability mass around the true parameter will be vanishingly small. \item \textbf{Computational complexity}: Inference in BNP models is challenging because it involves exploring a countable, infinite-dimensional state space.
-This has two consequences for designing scalable inference.
-First, parallelization is challenging due of alignment issues: with an unbounded set of features, whose members change as inference proceeds, partitioning the model in a consistent manner is challenging.
-In particular, many methods such as collapsed samplers and variational approximations explicitly rely upon sequentially processing the data.
-Second, exploring the infinite-dimensional space requires proposing previously unseen features.
-As we discussed above, in high dimensional spaces the prior probability mass near ``good'' features can be vanishingly small, meaning such exploration can take an unfeasibly long time which is unacceptable under finite computing time constraints. \item \textbf{Shallow likelihood models}: Likelihood models are typically hand-engineered features that simplistically pass information about the parameters from the prior to the observable data.
-These simple likelihoods limit the type of information that can be represented and cannot capture high level complex features in images or audio, for example.
-We need different likelihood models, which should be learned from the data, to be able to better characterize the relation between the observed data and an interpretable model. \end{enumerate}
+Unfortunately, BNP fails to deliver on this promise due to at least three limitations: